Conway, Arkansas

-Conway is a city in the U.S. state of Arkansas and the county seat of Faulkner County, located in the state's most populous Metropolitan Statistical Area, Central Arkansas.
-The city also serves as a regional shopping, educational, work, healthcare, sports, and cultural hub for Faulkner County and surrounding areas.
-Conway's growth can be attributed to its jobs in technology and higher education.
-Conway is home to three post-secondary educational institutions, earning it the nickname "The City of Colleges".
+Conway is a city in Faulkner County, Arkansas, United States, and its county seat.
+It had a population of 64,134 at the 2020 census, making Conway the eighth-most populous city in Arkansas.
+It is located within Central Arkansas and serves as a regional hub for Faulkner County and surrounding areas.
+Conway is home to three post-secondary educational institutions, earning it the nickname The City of Colleges.